withakay/readybrek/README.md

-# readybrek
-An example redis client library in c#
+# readybrek - an example redis client library in c#

+Readybrek impliments RESP (REdis Serialization Protocol) and communicates with a redis-server via a System.Net.Sockets.TcpClient instance.

+rbcli is a command line redis client, in a similar vein to redis-cli, that makes use of Readybrek.Client to communicate with a redis-server.

+This project is a demo, it is not intended for produciton use